 Bridson received his Ph.D. in Scientific Computing and Computational Mathematics in 2003 at Stanford University before arriving at UBC.
-He has published several computer graphics papers on physics-based animation, from fluids to cloth, as well as a number of scientific computing papers, and is currently writing a book on physics-based animation for Cambridge University Press.
-He codeveloped physics-based animation software for feature film visual effects in use at Industrial Light + Magic and elsewhere, and has also consulted at Sony Pictures ImageWorks.
+He has published several computer graphics papers on physics-based animation, from fluids to cloth, as well as a number of scientific computing papers.
+He codeveloped physics-based animation software for feature film visual effects in use at Industrial Light + Magic and elsewhere, consults at a variety of visual effects studios, and serves on the software technical advisory board for AGEIA Inc.